Chukobyte/black-history/docs/timeline/translantic_slave_trade.md

 ## The Era of the Transatlantic Slave Trade and Enslavement

 ### Arrival of the First Recorded Slave (1619)
-Arrival in British North America: The first recorded arrival of enslaved Africans in Jamestown, Virginia, marks the beginning of a long and painful chapter in American history.
+1619 is the first recorded arrival of enslaved Africans in Jamestown Virginia.
+Though it's most likely that this wasn't the first enslaved Africans, as both slaves and freemen existed before 1619.

 ### Expansion of the Slave Trade (17th – 18th Centuries)
 Enslaved Africans were forcibly transported across the Atlantic, profoundly shaping the economies, cultures, and social structures of the Americas.